-Quantum Computing is nothing more than the controlled application of unitary operations to a Hilbert space19.
-Unitary operations is exaclty what we can do by braiding nonabelions around each other!
+Quantum Computing is nothing more than the controlled application of unitary operations to a Hilbert space20.
+Unitary operations is exactly what we can do by braiding nonabelions around each other!
 I.e., we are multiplying a vector by a unitary matrix.
-Thus we see how braiding of particles, as discussed in chapter 2 can implement quantum computation.20 3.5.1 Parastatistics in 3+1 Dimensions Is it possible to have exotic nonabelian statistics in 3+1 dimensions?
+Thus we see how braiding of particles, as discussed in chapter 2 can implement quantum computation.21 3.5.1 Parastatistics in 3+1 Dimensions Is it possible to have exotic nonabelian statistics in 3+1 dimensions?
 Indeed, there do exist higher dimensional representations of the symmetric group, so one can think about particles that obey more complicated statistics even in 3+1 dimensions.
 However, it turns out that, subject to some "additional constraints", it is essentially not possible to get anything fundamentally new - all we get is bosons and fermions and possibly some internal additional degrees of freedom.
-The proof of this statement is due to Doplicher et al. [1971, 1974] and took some 200 pages when it was first proven21.
+The proof of this statement is due to Doplicher et al. [1971, 1974] and took some 200 pages when it was first proven22.
 However, we should realize that in making statements like this, the fine print is important.
 As I mentioned in the previous paragraph we want to add some "additional constraints" and these are what really limit us to just bosons and fermions.
-What are these additional constraints? - (1) We want to be able to pair create and annihilate.
-This means we are not just considering the braid group, but rather a more complicated structure that allows not just braiding particles around each other, but also creating and annhiliating.
-This structure is given by category theory, some parts of which we will encounter later. - (2) We also want some degree of locality.
-If we do an experiment on Earth, while off on Jupiter someone creates a particle-antiparticle pair, we would not want the particles on Jupiter to effect the result of our experiment on earth at all.
-18The idea of nonabelian anyons was explored first in the 1980s and early 90s by several authors in different contexts.
+What are these additional constraints?
+(1) We want to be able to pair create and annihilate.
+This means we are not just considering the braid group, but rather a more complicated structure that allows not just braiding particles around 18The idea of nonabelian anyons was explored first in the 1980s and early 90s by several authors in different contexts.
 Bais [1980] in the context of gauge theories; Fröhlich and Gabbiani [1990] and Fredenhagen et al. [1989] in very abstract sense; Witten [1989]; Chen et al. [1989] in the language of topological quantum field theories; and Moore and Read [1991] in the context of quantum Hall effect.
-19And initialization and measurement.
+19Because of the possible sign, we distinguish the two quantities by using a different typeface $^{20}\mathrm{And}$ initialization and measurement.